pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 !!! todo
     Find exact semantics for the filters.
+    Can they handle directories or do they only work on files?
-    See todos in the table.
+    See also todos in the table.

 ??? note "Multiple filters"
     It is not allowed to use multiple filters.